Product · 15 min read

 Accordingly, urgent danger of serious disadvantage to the witness’s welfare must threaten.
 This usually concerns secondary traumatization, i.e., reliving the crime, including intensification of the psychological damage already caused by the crime.

-In the discretionary decision of whether a witness is interrogated using video technology, technical requirements must not play a role.
+In the discretionary decision of whether a witness is interviewed using video technology, technical requirements must not play a role.
 Based on the principle of equality from Art.
 3 GG alone, witness protection must not depend on which court the trial takes place at and how well equipped it is technically:

-Technology for Audiovisual Interrogation
+Technology for Audiovisual interview

 Authenticity of Recordings